quantify-os/quantify-core/docs/technical_notes/dataset_design/Quantify dataset - advanced examples.md

 We might want this because, e.g., we know we have an issue with leakage to the second excited state of a transmon and we would like to be able to store and inspect raw data.

-To support such use-case we will have a dimension in dataset for the repeating cycles and one extra dimension for the final measurement.
+To support such use-cases we will have a dimension in the dataset for the repeating cycles and one extra dimension for the final measurement.

 ```{code-cell} ipython3